UpdatesIran Launched Missiles on 2 U.S. bases in Iraq

 Missile attacks by Iran on bases in Iraq

-Briefing reports of the attacks, Stephanie Grisham, White House press secretary, said that President “has been informed and is watching the situation closely and consulting with his team of national security members.”
+Briefing reports of the attacks, Stephanie Grisham, White House press secretary, said that the President “has been informed and is watching the situation closely and consulting with his team of national security members.”

 After attacking the U.S. bases in Iraq, Iran’s Foreign Minister Mohammad Javad Zarif tweeted that “we do not seek escalation or war, but will defend ourselves against any aggression.”